Keyboard shortcuts

 Brushes

-A brush is jackdaw’s primitive for level geometry.
-Think TrenchBroom or old-school Hammer: convex polyhedra defined by their faces, with per-face materials and UVs, edited in place without a DCC tool.
-They serialize directly into the scene .jsn, no external mesh files.
+A brush is jackdaw’s primitive for level geometry: a convex polyhedron defined by its faces, with per-face materials and UVs, edited in place without a separate modelling tool.
+Brushes serialize directly into the scene .bsn, no external mesh files.

 The two ways to make a brush